sonamonachan-57/opencv-realtime-face-vision-systems/README.md

 ## It displays:

-   Original camera feed
+   🔹Original camera feed

-   Pencil sketch version
+   🔹Pencil sketch version

-   Both shown side-by-side in one window
+   🔹Both shown side-by-side in one window

 ## 🛠️ Technologies used: